paulyuk/ZipDeploy-AzFunc/README.md

 - **Azure DevOps**: Compatible with Azure CLI tasks
 - **Any CI/CD Tool**: Works with any system that supports Azure CLI

+### Testing the deployed function

+From the Azure Portal, navigate to your deployed Function App.
+You can find the function URL in the "Functions" section.
+Click on the URL, or copy-paste it to your browser to test the function.
+You should see a blue screen with a message "Your Functions 4.0 app is up and running".
+That means your function App is deployed.
+To test the api append `/api/GetAdventurers` to the URL to see the function response consisting of a list of 20 adventurers in JSON format.

 ## 📋 **Alternative: ARM Template Deployment**

 For scenarios where you need direct ARM template deployment, you can still use the one-click deployment button. **Note**: This method requires you to upload your zip file separately after infrastructure deployment.